sauxpa/connectivity_loss/README.md

 # connectivity_loss
-Investigate the use of homology-related losses in representation learning.
+Investigate the use of an homology-related loss in representation learning.

 Connectivity loss as a way to control the topology of encoder latent space was first introduced in http://proceedings.mlr.press/v97/hofer19a/hofer19a.pdf.
 This loss penalizes latent space configurations that deviate from regular arrangements of points.